Frequently Asked Questions

 Q. How does a hovercraft work?

-A. The fan in the front pushes air down.
-Some of that air is diverted into the flexible vinyl "skirt", which is like an innertube around the perimeter of the hull and traps the rest of the air, which goes down under the hull.
-This pocket of high-pressure air lifts the craft about 6-8 inches off the ground/water.
+A. The fan in the front pushes air down, under the craft.
+Some of that air is diverted into the flexible vinyl "skirt", which is like an innertube around the perimeter of the hull and traps the rest of the air into a high-pressure pocket that lifts the craft about 6-8 inches off the ground/water.
 Some air is escaping under the skirt at all points at all times, so in theory, even the skirt isn't touching the ground/water (in reality the skirt drags on the surface in many conditions).
-A second fan pushes air behind the craft, driving it forward and rudders behind this thrust fan turn the craft.
+A second fan pushes air behind the craft, driving it forward.
+Rudders behind this thrust fan turn the craft.

 Q. Will it sink if the engines stop?